Sharon Stern Clinical Psychologist

 Professional Wisdom and Support

 Sharon is an AHPRA endorsed supervisor.
-She has nearly 20 years experience working with across clinical populations.
-Areas of expertise include;
+She has over 20 years experience working across different clinical populations.

 Sharon believes in the importance of a safe and supportive supervisory relationship.
-Her therapeutic modalities are creative and integrative, with specialisation in EMDR, Schema Therapy and Somatic Experiencing as well as Dialectical Behaviour Therapy and Cognitive Behaviour Therapy.
+She brings humanity and authenticity to her supervisory work.
+Her therapeutic modalities are creative and integrative, drawing from EMDR, Internal Family Systems, the Theory of Structural Dissociation, Schema Therapy, Psychodynamic Theory and Somatic Experiencing as well as Dialectical Behaviour Therapy and Cognitive Behaviour Therapy.

 What do I need to do before the session